HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/about.md

 The quad-rotor design makes HippoCampus agile and allows for complex maneuvers.
 HippoCampus is built with off-the-shelf components and 3D-printed parts.
 It was developed for research in the area of autonomous exploration and monitoring of confined environments.

 The first prototype can be traced back to a project carried out by Axel Hackbarth and Eugen Solowjow in December 2014.
 In Spring 2016 Tobias Johannink redesigned the HippoCampus as part of his Bachelor thesis.
 Since then the design underwent multiple revision towards a fully modular concept.
 In the following years Daniel Duecker and man collaborator extended the HippoCampus platform with underwater localization, improved control and pathplanning capabilities.

-As by now the HippoCampus firmware is part of the PX4-firmware stack.
+As by now the HippoCampus firmware is part of the  <a href="https://github.com/px4/firmware" target="_blank">PX4-Firmware</a>  stack.

 </div>
 <br>